 The best part?
 This Closed Beta method is the ultimate form of validation.
 After you get 10 or 20 or 100 people into your Closed Beta, you’re virtually guaranteeing that your product idea is going to work, and that it will be catered to your customers’ specific needs.

 Yes, building a software business is probably the hardest and most time-consuming model out of all of these.
 But if you have the passion, you’ve identified a problem that can best be solved in a scalable, digital way, and you want to start bringing in pre-sales using only your phone and internet connection, then this is a journey worth considering.

 To learn more about how to start a tech startup in record time through this method, watch this free masterclass interview with Mitch Harper and Nathan Chan.

 Let’s Go Make Some Money

 There you have it.
-Those are our favorite business models in which you can start making money quickly, without having to spend a ton of time and upfront investment.
+Those are our favorite businesses that make money right away, without having to spend a ton of time and upfront investment.

 Yes, building a business is hard work, but nothing good in life was ever achieved without a bit of elbow grease and determination.

 We wanted to be as honest with you as possible about what we’re seeing in the entrepreneurship space, what our community is working on building as we speak, and what the realistic timeframes are in order to set up each type of business.